microsoft/genaiscript/docs/gptools.md

 <!-- @seed 12345678 -->
 ```

+### fileMerge: (label, before, generated) => string

+A function that merges the generated content with the original content.
+The default is to replace the original content with the generated content.
+This function can be used to implement custom merge strategies.

 ### Other parameters

 -   `unlisted: true`, don't show it to the user in lists.
 Template `system.*` are automatically unlisted.